-Being an honest person, I quickly tried to figure out how I came across these images and not being able to pinpoint it, quickly removed them from the web site.
+Being an honest person, I quickly tried to figure out how I came across these images and, not being able to pinpoint them, quickly removed them from the website.
 To make myself clear to this company, I wrote an email explaining myself and that they had been removed.
-I also let them know they would be getting ZERO as I strongly felt I had not caused any sort of “damage”.
-Emails followed and they had every comeback to justify my wrongdoing.
-I thought maybe I found it on Google images and in looking into this, Google does give a disclaimer that the image may be subject to copyright (I never noticed this).
-My understanding was that a picture had to have something on the image showing it was copyrighted and come to find out, that just isn’t so.
+I also told them they would be getting ZERO as I strongly felt I had not caused any “damage.”
+Emails followed, and they had every comeback to justify my wrongdoing.
+I thought maybe I found it on Google images, and in looking into this, Google does give a disclaimer that the image may be subject to copyright (I never noticed this).
+My understanding was that a picture had to have something on the image showing it was copyrighted.
+Come to find out, that just isn’t so.

-That afternoon I began researching image copyright infringement and ended up getting great advice off the web.
-So here’s what i did… I wrote (by hand) a letter claiming financial hardship and not being capable of paying $13,000 for settlement.
-I said “Do what you want to do and sue.”
-Luckily, the attorney was once a Realtor so he understood and I agreed to pay an out of court settlement for $750.
-Today the check has cleared and I’m glad to relay what I’ve learned from this.
+That afternoon I began researching image copyright infringement and ended up getting great advice from the web.
+So here’s what I did… I wrote (by hand) a letter claiming financial hardship and not being capable of paying $13,000 for settlement.
+I said, “Do what you want to do and sue.”
+Luckily, the attorney was once a Realtor, so he understood, and I agreed to pay an out-of-court settlement for $750.
+Today the check has cleared, and I’m glad to relay what I’ve learned from this.